 Our work draws on data that are maintained at the Defense Manpower Data Center (DMDC).
-Our interest focused on the retirement system's effects on active duty military members; as such, DMDC provided us with every active duty military member from 1981 through 2011.
+Our interest focuses on the retirement system's effects on active duty military members; as such, DMDC provided us with every active duty military member from 1981 through 2011.
 The data consist of an observation that indicates when a transaction took place, with transaction defined as either a gain or loss to active duty.
-Thus, we only have accession data up through 2007, given that a member who enters active duty after 2007 will not have an opportunity to make a decision to either remain on active duty or separate.
-Additionally, there is an annual observation for each year that a member is on active duty.
+Thus, we only use accession data up through 2007.
+This allows a member who enters active duty after 2007 to have an opportunity to make a decision to either remain on active duty or separate.
+Additionally, there is an annual status observation for each year that a member is on active duty.
 These data exist through 2011.
-We have at least 10 cohorts that had the opportunity to make a retirement decision through the period at which they become retirement eligible.
-Given that the data contained observations for everyone on active duty from 1981 forward, we excluded those individuals for whom we did not have a gaining transaction.
-We chose 1981 as a start date given that it corresponds to the period of time when the military transitioned from a conscription-based system to an all-volunteer force.
+Given a 30-year time frame, our data contains 10 entering cohorts for which we can observe an entire military career from accession through retirement at 20 years of service.
+Since survival models are able to consistently utilize left-censored observations for which the beginning of risk is not observed, we include in our data set members of the military who entered service after the end of military conscription in 1973.
 Previous research focuses on enlisted members, or occasionally a specific officer occupational category.
-Our dataset includes both enlisted members and officers.
+Our dataset includes both enlisted members and officers, although we find it advantageous to estimate each separately.

-We gathered military pay data from the Defense Finance Accounting Service, which maintains historical pay tables across the relevant time span.
-Borrowing from behavioral finance literature and noting that individuals tend to overweight the most recent past, we use an average of the most recent three years of military pay raises, 20 at the time the individual makes their decision, as the growth rate for military wages and retirement payments21.
+We gather military pay data from the Defense Finance Accounting Service, which maintains historical pay tables across the relevant time span.
+Borrowing from behavioral finance literature and noting that individuals tend to overweight the most recent past, we use an average of the most recent three years of military pay raises, at the time the individual makes their decision, as the growth rate for military wages and retirement payments.
 Since expected utility is a function of the difference between military and civilian wages, we use broad occupational categories collected from the Current Employment Statistics series maintained by the Bureau of Labor Statistics.
-We use weekly average wages across broad civilian categories, which are necessary to have observations that span the entire timeframe of our military data, and converted these into annual, real earnings.
+We use weekly average wages across broad civilian categories, which are necessary to have observations that span the entire timeframe of our military data, and converted these into annual, real earnings using the CPI.
 As with military pay raises, we grow civilian wages using a three-year average of the year-over-year change in the employment cost index, at the time that the individual makes their decision.
 We use probabilistic life expectancies in the expected utility calculations taken from life tables as prepared for actuarial study 120, which is a report produced every three years by the Social Security Administration.
-(Bell and Miller, 2005) We expand this probability until there are no survivors (which occurs around age 115).
+(Bell and Miller, 2005) The probability of survival beyond age 115 is effectively zero.